sobujmiah01/webdescode-php/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-WebDesCode is a modern and clean WordPress theme designed for bloggers, developers, and tutorial creators.
+webdescode is a modern and clean WordPress theme designed for bloggers, developers, and tutorial creators.
 This theme is optimized for speed, accessibility, and SEO.

 == Description ==
-WebDesCode is a fully responsive, customizable WordPress theme ideal for sharing coding tutorials, development tips, and other technical content.
+webdescode is a fully responsive, customizable WordPress theme ideal for sharing coding tutorials, development tips, and other technical content.
 The theme includes support for custom menus, custom colors, featured images, and a variety of other features to help you create a stunning and functional website.

 **Features:**
 - Mobile-friendly and fully responsive.